17 Jul 2019, 12:08 — 9 min read

 Now that you understand the benefits of selling online, the next question that will come to your mind is how?
 The answer lies in either selling via a marketplace or starting your own online store a personal business website.

 The decision to either sell on a marketplace or own online store is a tough nut to crack.
-To understand this further, book your seats for a super fun and informative webinar by our very own Summi Gambhir – CXO and Co-founder of GLobalLinker , on July 18th at 11:00 am IST (Register here).
+To understand this further, watch this webinar and read this article by Summi Gambhir – CXO and Co-founder of GlobalLinker.

 Also read: Wondering if you should build your own e-commerce website or not?